veronikagregorec/sass/README.md

 # Sass

-The library with variables, colors, breakpoints, buttons, various utilities and more.
+The library with variables, colors, breakpoints, buttons, various utilities, and more.

 ## Folder Structure